EC-37B Compass Call electronic warfare (EW) aircraft is being developed to provide improved electronic attack capabilities for the US Air…

-Northrop Grumman is the prime contractor for the US Air Force B-2 Spirit stealth bomber.
-The B-2 is a low-observable, strategic, long-range, heavy bomber capable of penetrating sophisticated and dense air-defence shields.
+The B-2 Spirit is a low-observable, strategic, long-range, heavy bomber capable of penetrating sophisticated and dense air-defence shields.
 It is capable of all-altitude attack missions up to 50,000ft, with a range of more than 6,000nm unrefuelled and over 10,000nm with one refuelling, giving it the ability to fly to any point in the world within hours.

-Its distinctive profile comes from the unique 'flying wing' construction.
+Its distinctive profile comes from the unique ‘flying wing’ construction.
 The leading edges of the wings are angled at 33° and the trailing edge has a double-W shape.
-It is manufactured at the Northrop Grumman facilities in Pico Rivera and Palmdale in California.
+It is manufactured at the Northrop Grumman facilities in Pico Rivera and Palmdale in California, US.

-The B-2, after ten years of service, finally achieved full operational capability in December 2003.
+After ten years of service, the B-2 Spirit finally achieved full operational capability in December 2003.
 In the first three years of service, the operational B-2s achieved a sortie reliability rate of 90%.
-An assessment published by the USAF showed that two B-2s armed with precision weaponry can do the job of 75 conventional aircraft.
+An assessment published by the USAF showed that two B-2s armed with precision weaponry can do the role of 75 conventional aircraft.

 In November 2011, the USAF awarded a $109m contract to Northrop Grumman for producing a redesigned aft deck for the B-2 stealth bomber.